Short answer: Yes.

 If you’re IK does not have one it’s easy to glue a skeg kit (see below).

 A few years ago Gumotex introduced a slip-on, black plastic tracking fin (skeg, above) which was near identical in shape to one I’d had made in the oversized, alloy skeg days (left).
-Smaller made better clearance still worked fine, but metal does bent.
+A smaller skeg made better clearance and still worked fine, but metal does bend.
+Plastic is much better

 I’ve fitted these plastic skegs to older Gumotex IKs and other IKs.
 The kit is under £20 + glue, and the plastic skeg is tough.
 Just make sure you glue the patch on really well; it helps if your boat is made from a matching rubber fabric as the supplied Nitrilon patch. or make your own patch from same fabric.